Causality and dielectric functions for linear media with spatial dispersion: Introduction

-Hence, the {\em signals} connecting the {\em causes} $\mathbf{E}(\mathbf{y},t^\prime)$ with the {\em effect} $\mathbf{P}(\mathbf{x},t)$ do not travel faster than light in vacuum.
-We shall thus refer to the above condition as {\em finite speed causality} (FS-causality) to distinguish it from the standard {\em Newtonian causality} (N-causality), which might involve signals propagating as fast as necessary so as to permit an event at $t$ to be influenced by any event at $t^\prime \leq t$ no matter what the distance separating both.
+(we use natural units and take $c=1$\,).
+We will thus refer to this condition as {\em finite speed causality} (FS-causality) to distinguish it from {\em instantaneous causality} (I-causality), which might involve signals propagating as fast as necessary so as to permit an event at $t$ to be influenced by any event at $t^\prime \leq t$ no matter what the distance separating both.

 Notice that FS-causality includes L-causality as a particular case.
-In the first case the response function $\tilde\chi(\mathbf{x},t)$ is subject to the condition
+Under FS-causality the response function $\tilde\chi(\mathbf{x},t)$ is subject to the condition